ryukau/VSTPlugins/docs/manual/BasicLimiter/BasicLimiter_en.md

     When `Auto Make Up` is enabled, output amplitude become lower when `Threshold` is greater than `Auto Make Up Target Gain`.

     When `Auto Make Up` is enabled, and `Threshold` is increasing, overshoot may occur.
 Recommend to set the target gain to -0.1 dB (default) or lower in this case.

-If `Threshold` needs to be changed while signal is hot, insert another limiter for safe guard.
+    If `Threshold` needs to be changed when input signal is hot, insert another limiter for safe guard.

 Auto Make Up Target Gain